jkunimune/nibasa/faq.md

 ### Why use a spoken language rather than a sign language?

-While sign languages have many advantages over spoken languages for in-person communication, they have two major disadvantages that make a spoken language preferable as an international language.
+While sign languages have many advantages over spoken languages for in-person communication, they have a major disadvantages in that there is no simple way to phonetically write a sign language.
-First, there is no simple way to phonetically write a sign language, so sign languages are typically written with logagrams (for example, the capitalized English words used to write American Sign Language).
-Second, far more people know spoken languages than know sign languages, so a language based on spoken languages' shared vocabulary is more familiar to more people than any sign language can be.
+Since one of the primary media of international communication is written signage, a spoken language with a simple writing system is preferable as an international language.

 ### Isn't "r" difficult to pronounce for many people?